 What Is Different?

 - The Museum is open from 10 a.m. – 5 p.m.
 Tuesday - Sunday (and open daily Memorial Day through Labor Day).

 - Ample social distancing space is available throughout the galleries.

-- In conjunction with the Mayor of Kansas City’s executive order, as of Monday, June 29, guests are required to wear facemasks inside the Museum.
+- In conjunction with the Mayor of Kansas City’s executive order, guests are required to wear facemasks inside the Museum.
 Guests are not required to wear facemasks on the exterior grounds of the Memorial.
-Please visit the City of Kansas City’s website for more information and to view the limited number of exceptions.
+Please visit the City of Kansas City’s website.

 - Interactive elements that require touching of items, such as touchscreen displays, have been modified or are unavailable

 - Increased frequency of cleaning using CDC-rated and disposable products throughout the day

 - Hand sanitizing stations available throughout the complex